palnew/NodeJS/README.md

 # NodeP1
 fetches data from a url

-demonstrates writing to file and cors
+demonstrates writing to file and cors, html templating

 npm i D chai